daveoconnor/graphene-field-permission/README.md

 I don't plan to develop this a whole lot further.
 It has scratched my itch for now.
 I would like to add the following though:

-1. Unit tests, may get added in time.
 1. This currently only supports Graphene under Django.
 I'm open to others adding support for other graphene-python projects if they want to submit pull requests.